How To Reduce Your Facebook Ads CPM - Lebesgue: AI CMO Skip to content

 But let’s not forget about seasonality

-Facebook Ads work like an auction, where there is a number of advertisers competing against each other.
-And as with any auction, the amount of competition will directly affect the ad price (CPM).
+Facebook Ads work like an auction, where there are a number of advertisers competing against each other.
+As with any auction, the amount of competition will directly affect the ad price (CPM).

 When the holiday season rolls around, the competition increases, and naturally, the CPM increases as well.
 So in order for you to remain competitive in auctions, you need to be prepared to raise your bid.